BrownNPC/simple-ecs/README.md

 	an entity is just an index into these arrays
 	So on the X axis there are entities which are just indexes

-	The storage struct also has a bitset (like an array of boleans)

-	each bit in the bitset corresponds to an entity the bitset is used for maintaining
-	a record of which entity has the component the storage is storing
 ```go
 // stores slice of components
 type Storage[Component any] struct {